 This Valentines Rice Krispie Treats Recipe is perfect for sharing with your sweetie!
 It's a simple dessert recipe for adults and kids, loaded with flavor.
 Plus, the heart shape proves it's an excellent treat for Valentine's Day.

-Whoever figured out that using Rice Krispie cereal for making desserts deserves an award.
-Not only does it make a simple mixture with minimal effort, but that crunch and texture are perfectly addictive as well.
+Whoever figured out that using Rice Krispies cereal for making desserts deserves an award.
+Not only does it make a simple mixture with minimal effort, but the crunch and texture are perfectly addictive as well.

 I also love that I don't have to bake anything to make this simple dessert.
 This is probably why it's one of the best dessert recipes to make, where kids and adults gobble them all up.
 Simple instructions and easy ingredients are a winning combination to my heart for this Valentine's Day dessert!